YoloNomy/YoloNomy.github.io/_thermo/thermo/calculus.md

 *Left: $\frac{\text{d}T}{\text{d}x}$ for the case illustrated above Right: comparison between $\frac{\text{d}T}{\text{d}x}$ and $T(x)$*

 Its value also inform us on how brutally or not $T$ changes as a given $x$.
 A closer comparison between the two curve allow you to interpret it exactly as such.
+Try any function $T(x)$ you want with [this code](../codes/metalbar.py) in order to train your intuition of derivatives!

 ### Formalism of derivatives